How much it costs to rent

 If your agent charges you extra fees

-If you agreed to start your tenancy on or after 1 June 2019, letting agents can charge you for:
+If you agree to start a tenancy on or after 1 September 2019, letting agents can charge you for:

 You can contact your nearest Citizens Advice if you’re charged fees for anything else.